-FIFA Banned Three Countries from the World Cup for Political Reasons Amid Controversy
+FIFA Once Banned Three Countries From the World Cup for Political Reasons

-• FIFA has banned three nations from the World Cup due to political conflicts, government policies, or international sanctions
+- FIFA has banned three nations from the World Cup in the past due to political conflicts, government policies, or international sanctions

-• Russia remains the most recent country suspended, following its 2022 invasion of Ukraine, with the ban still in place
+- Russia remains the most recent suspended nation, following its 2022 invasion of Ukraine, with the ban still in place

-• South Africa and Yugoslavia were both barred during periods of major political unrest, setting historic precedents for FIFA’s governance
+- South Africa and Yugoslavia were both banned in the 90s (SA banned in 1961, Yugoslavia banned in 1992) during periods of major political unrest, setting historic precedents for FIFA’s governance

-Football is often seen as a sport that unifies nations, but it has not always been immune to political tensions.
+All through history, football has often been seen as a sport that unifies nations, but it has not always been immune to political tensions.

 Over the years, FIFA has taken the extraordinary step of banning countries from the World Cup when political actions violated international norms.